Rmole57/launch-school/rb101/lesson_5/working_with_blocks/working_with_blocks_ex3.md

 a) 2
 b) method call (`puts`)
 c) Each sub-array
-d) Yes, outputs a string representation an Integer
+d) Yes, outputs a string representation of an Integer
 e) `nil`
 f) No